paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (J) mechanisms to ensure that each national security laboratory has full and complete access to all weapons data to enable a rigorous peer-review process to support the annual assessment of the condition of the nuclear weapons stockpile required under [section 2525 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2525);

-  (K) mechanisms for allocating funds for activities under the stockpile management program required by [section 2524 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2524), including allocations of funds by weapon type and facility; and
+  (K) mechanisms for allocating funds for activities under the stockpile management program required by [section 2524 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2524), including allocations of funds by weapon type and facility;

-  (L) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2524 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2524).
+  (L) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2524 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2524);

+  (M) the status, plans, activities, budgets, and schedules for carrying out the stockpile responsiveness program under [section 2538b of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2538b); and

+  (N) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2538b of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2538b).

 (2) With respect to science-based tools—